 It provides an immediate hydrating boost to your lips, which is crucial for keeping your lipstick in place on dry, chapped, and harsh lips.

 Use your lip liner for accurate outline the natural contour of lips for gorgeous lips.
 The importance of a well-defined lip contour cannot be overstated, and the lip liner will help keep your lipstick from spilling into your lines.

-When choosing lip liner color, choose one that complements the shade of lipstick.
+When choosing lip liner shades, choose one that complements the lip pencil shade of lipstick.
 If you want to make your lips stand out even more, use a deeper lip liner color than lipsticks.